TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/update-api-with-oas.md

 curl -H "x-tyk-authorization: {your-secret}" -s http://{your-tyk-host}:{port}/tyk/reload/group
 ```

-#### Protect your API based on the OpenAPI Specification
+#### Protect your API based on the OpenAPI definition

-Previously you updated the Tyk OAS API Definition with a new OpenAPI Specification, which is describing a security mechanism.
+Previously you updated the Tyk OAS API Definition with a new OpenAPI definition, which is describing a security mechanism.
 In order for Tyk Gateway to use this security mechanism and start protecting the API, the authentication mechanism needs to be *enabled* within Tyk section in the Tyk OAS API definiton.

 For that, together with the `PATCH` request you just performed, add the authentication query parameter `authentication=true`, that tells Tyk to automatically enable authentication, based on the settings in the OAS definition.